EuroProofNet/europroofnet.github.io/_pages/WG1/Nogent25/meeting.md

 - Melanie Taprogge continued her ongoing work on implementing the Lambdapi output of the HOL ATP Leo-III by evaluating the coverage of the current proof encoding using the TPTP problem library.
 She then improved and extended the implementation accordingly.
 - [Jérémy Dubut](https://jeremydubut.com) worked on the alignement of functions on natural numbers (even, odd, factorial, ...) between HOL light and Coq, as well as on a profiler to check the time required to build each proof in an Isabelle theory.
 - [Guillaume Burel](http://web4.ensiie.fr/~guillaume.burel/) discussed with Ciarán Dunne about his embedding of Eunoia in Lambdapi, and more generally about generalization of  set theories.
 He also updated [lrat2dk](https://github.com/gburel/lrat2dk) to make it compile with recent versions of OCaml, and he began to clean its output to prepare new formats such as Lambdapi or Rocq.
+- [Claudio Sacerdoti Coen](https://www.unibo.it/sitoweb/claudio.sacerdoticoen/en) and Abdelghani Alidra worked on indexing and retrieval in heterogenous libraries, focusing on providing a web interface to search for results in the HOL library exported to Lambdapi, up to the alignments in use when exporting the library to Coq.

 **Tuesday 11 February:**